RandomHuman2020/wiredesktopwiki/Grant-access-to-system's-keychain-(Linux).md

 With the introduction of Electron's [safeStorage](https://www.electronjs.org/docs/latest/api/safe-storage), the Wire app now requires access to your system's keychain.

-This should happen transparently, but we identified an issue with the community maintained [Snap package](https://snapcraft.io/wire), and users that do not use a full desktop environment (usually users who prefer a tiling window manager).
+This should happen transparently, but we identified an issue with the community maintained [Snap package](https://snapcraft.io/wire), and with users that do not use a full desktop environment (usually users who prefer a tiling window manager).

 ## If you are using the Snap package:
 - There is currently no workaround as we do not maintain that package, we have identified a potential fix and contacted the maintainer, you can follow the progress [here](https://github.com/wireapp/wire-desktop/issues/7764), we recommend using the app in a browser in the mean time.